 If you live in an area that has significant flea, tick, or heartworm risks, investing in a plan that covers prevention is probably worth your while.
 This type of medication must be given monthly, and the costs can add up.

-Most pet wellness plans cover the essentials of a routine vet visit, such as a wellness exam.
+Most pet wellness plans cover the essentials vet visit costs, including a physical exam.
 During a wellness exam, your veterinarian will observe your pet to check for anything out of the ordinary.
 They may listen to your pet’s heart and lungs, take their temperature, and measure their weight.

 Wellness plans won’t cover emergency medical care or the costs of treating illnesses and injuries — that is what your pet insurance is for.
-And, no pet insurance plans cover pre-existing conditions (though some plans have options for curable conditions) - so it’s best to sign up for pet insurance and a wellness plan as early in your pet’s life as possible.
+And, no pet insurance plan covers pre-existing conditions (though some plans have options for curable conditions) - so it’s best to sign up for pet insurance and a wellness plan as early in your pet’s life as possible.

 Depending on the type of wellness plan you choose and the insurance provider you go with, your wellness plan will cover routine care diagnostics and treatment such as those listed below: